 Anthony was born on August 19, 1968 at Camp LeJeune, North Carolina.
 After several months, he and his family moved to Norfolk, Virginia, his father’s home town.

 In his free time, Anthony enjoys travelling, reading, watching and playing sports, and spending time with his family.
-He particularly enjoys spending time with his daughter, Phoebe, who is 16 and attends Norfolk Academy.
+He particularly enjoys spending time with his daughter, Phoebe, who is 18 and attends Hollins University.

 As the son of an attorney who served his country proudly on active duty and in the reserves in the United States Navy Jag Corps, Anthony has the necessary experience and knowledge to ensure you get the results that you want.
-He has been involved in the law for over 26 years and is well known for his knowledge of the law and familiarity with the judges in Norfolk, Virginia Beach, Newport News, and all of Hampton Roads, VA.
+He has been involved in the law since 1993 and is well known for his knowledge of the law and familiarity with the judges in Norfolk, Virginia Beach, Newport News, and all of Hampton Roads, VA.

-Anthony Montagna, III is experienced in traffic, DUI, and criminal defense, protecting countless people over the years with traffic, DUI, and criminal charges.
-Anthony and his partners are conveniently located near the courthouses in Norfolk and Newport News, Virginia.
-Montagna Klein Camden LLP, including Anthony L. Montagna, III, have the experience and knowledge to zealously defend you in traffic, DUI or criminal matters.
+Anthony Montagna, III is experienced in traffic, DUI, and criminal defense, and has represented thousands of clients for traffic, DUI, and criminal charges.
+Anthony and the lawyers at the firm are conveniently located near the courthouses in Norfolk and Newport News, Virginia.
+In Virginia Beach, Anthony’s office is located in Town Center.

 1. When you consider hiring an attorney, know that Anthony is here to help you.
 He is uniquely qualified to handle your simplest or most complex legal matter.
 Anthony will fight for you in court to ensure that your rights and entitlements are fully protected.
 He is only satisfied when you are satisfied and amazes people with his quick response to telephone and email requests.